Sessions will be held at St. Mary Catholic Church in Vinton. Retreats will be held at the Shalom Spirituality Center in Dubuque.

 Topic: Catholic Social Teaching

 1 Peter 3:15 says, "Always be ready to give an explanation to anyone who asks you for a reason for your hope."
-Apologetics refers to how we defend the teachings and practices of our faith.
-Having learned and experienced the teachings of our faith, this session will pivot towards application by helping participants articulate and defend the teachings of the Church.
+Apologetics refers to how we defend the teachings and practices of our Catholic faith.
+Having learned and experienced the teachings of our faith, this session will pivot towards application by helping participants clearly and charitably articulate and defend the teachings of the Church.

 Our gifts, talents, and charisms will be explored within the context of the mission of the Church.
 When we know and understand our charisms, we can participate more fully and joyfully to build up the kingdom of God.